 EFFICACY

-2 PHASE 3 TRIALS
+TWO PHASE 3 TRIALS

 Line chart comparing patients with treatment success between BRYHALI Lotion and vehicle between two clinical trials